duvan094/Wasted-Time/README.md

 We will surely procrastinate even more so keep an eye out for even more features in the future.

-Click [here](https://jacobduvander.se/prankdeluxe/) to see the project in action.
+~Click [here](https://jacobduvander.se/prankdeluxe/) to see the project in action.~

+EDIT: The website is now down, we couldn't afford it without any donations anymore.

 Wisdom from Ernst Kirchsteiger:
 > Har det hänt någon gång att du nästan blivit förälskad i en sten?